tensorflow/tfjs-models/body-pix/README.md

 ## Usage

-You can use this as standalone es5 bundle like this:
+You can use this with script tags as follows:

 ```html
 <html>